Lathe26/AD9106_AWG/README.md

 - 30MHz for sine
 - ~11KHz for sawtooth up/down
 - ~5.5KHz for triangle
-- maximum frequency for arbitrary waveforms varies according to the length of the data in SRAM
+- Maximum frequency for arbitrary waveforms varies according to the length of the data in SRAM, but when the entire 4K SRAM is used then the frequency is 43.94 KHz

 Note that the AWG device exposes many, but not all possible features, of the AD9106 chip.